nteetor/yonder/docs/0.0.5/content/navContent.md

       For **navPane**, named attributes passed as HTML elements to the parent element.
   - name: id
-    description: A character string specifying the id of a nav pane.
+    description: A character string specifying the id of the nav pane.
   - name: session
     description: A reactive context, defaults to [getDefaultReactiveDomain()](/yonder/0.0.5/getDefaultReactiveDomain.html).
   sections: